canonical/snapcraft/docs/parts-lifecycle.rst

 Step dependencies
 ~~~~~~~~~~~~~~~~~

 Each lifecycle step depends on the completion of the previous step for that part, so to reach a desired step, all prior steps need to have successfully run.
-By default, ``snapcraft`` runs the same lifecycle step of all parts before moving to the next step.
+By default, :command:`snapcraft` runs the same lifecycle step of all parts before moving to the next step.
 However, you can change this behavior using the ``after`` keyword in the definition of a part in ``snapcraft.yaml``.
 This creates a dependency chain from one part to another.

 .. code:: yaml